 For

 Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

-2,893,161,600 100 92.58
+2,696,987,600 100 86.30

 Against

 Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

-- - -
+- -

+4000A

+Abstain

-Abstain Shares Voted Percent of Shares Percent of Outstanding Shares voted Present/Represented Capital Stock - - -
+Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

+- -

-The motion was then carried and the Acts of the Board of Directors and the Management are therefore ratified.
+With the voting results, the motion was carried and the following resolution ratifying the acts of the Board of Directors and the Management was approved:

-"Resolved, to ratify the Acts made and adopted by the Board of Directors and the Management of Upson International Corp. from May 25, 2022 to July 12, 2023."
+"Resolved, to ratify the acts made and adopted by the Board of Directors and the Management of Upson International Corp. from July 12, 2023 to May 27, 2024."